duduwefa/projects/qogita3/readme.md

 I also didn't complete the logout bonus requirement.
 I did some research online and all of them said it is not possible to logout using basic authentication.
 But I found a tutorial using a third party app which had clear endpoints for logging out.
 The problem is it only works with TokenAuthentication, which actually would be a better choice for this code challenge as one of the assumptions says that the API would be used by public and internal websites and native mobile apps.
 However, I assume that I had to use BasicAuthentication due to the bonus requirement that says: "User is able to authenticate with username and a password".

+Apart from these two requirements I was able to complete all the requirements requested in the code challenge.

+Thanks for the opportunity!

+Eduardo